Get AI SEO for FREE.

 The difference between properties and property groups is quite simple.
 When properties can be organized in a logical way, it is better to put them in a group.

-When you click Add Property Group option, you will get to define a new property group.
+When you click the Add Property Group option, you will get to define a new property group.
 You can now add any property as a child to this property group.

 Add Property Group